 Every business uses information technology (IT) to some extent.
 It makes everyday tasks easier, quicker and cheaper and connects you to the outside world.

-You might be able to use your home computer, tablet or smartphone for your new business.
+You might be able to use your home computer, tablet or smartphone or a refurbished workstation for your new business.
 If you don’t have one, can’t use it or don’t want to, hardware and software is more affordable than ever.
 The money you spend can also be offset against your tax bill.
 So what factors should influence your decision if you need to buy some new kit?

 Think about your business needs